rolang/gar-handler/README.md

 Inspired by [abdolence/sbt-gcs-resolver](https://github.com/abdolence/sbt-gcs-resolver) and [987Nabil/gar-coursier](https://github.com/987Nabil/gar-coursier).

 Supports `artifactregistry` only.
 Splitted into modules that can also be used without sbt and/or only with coursier by adding a custom protocol handler.
+Adds support for missing `maven-metadata.xml`.

 ## Usage